The Basic School: MOS selection and post BOC training and assignments

 Throughout the Program of Instruction (POI), Marines in each training company are split into thirds according to their combined scores of Leadership, Military Skills, and Academics.
 Each Marine ranks each specialization, or MOS, according to their preference, and each third is allocated an equal proportion of each specialization according to the Marine Corps' needs.
 Each third is independent of the others, so the top of the bottom third of placement is nearly as likely to get the specialization that they want as the top of the other two thirds.
 Throughout the POI, each Marine will have the opportunity to select which specialization they prefer in a mock-draft like setting, selecting what they prefer from what is leftover according to their grade placement in their third.
 Using these mock-drafts and listed preferences as reference, company staff then goes through each student and bestows upon them a specialization.
 This lottery system, however, does not apply to those Marines who signed air contracts to become pilots or law contracts to become Marine judge advocates.

-Following the Basic Officer Course, the officer will attend one or more additional schools to be trained in their specialty, and then assigned to a unit in the Fleet Marine Force or other operating forces of the Marine Corps (e.g., Marine Barracks, Washington, DC, Marine Corps Chemical Biological Incident Response Force, Marine Corps Security Force Regiment, or the Marine Corps Embassy Security Group.
+After the Basic Officer Course, the officer will attend one or more schools to be trained in their specialty, and then be assigned to a unit in the Fleet Marine Force or other operating forces of the Marine Corps (e.g., Marine Barracks, Washington, DC, Marine Corps Chemical Biological Incident Response Force, Marine Corps Security Force Regiment, or the Marine Corps Embassy Security Group).

 Warrant Officer Basic Course (WOBC)

-Marine warrant officers attend a 16-week training regime similar in scope and instruction to the 28-week course required of second lieutenants, which is shortened due to the prior experience possessed by the newly appointed warrant officers.
+Marine warrant officers attend a 16-week training regime similar in scope and instruction to the 28-week course required of second lieutenants, which is shortened due to the experience possessed by the newly appointed warrant officers.
 They are assigned to India Company at Camp Barrett.

-An enlisted Marine can apply for the warrant officer program after serving at least eight years of enlisted service, and reaching the grade of E-5 (Sergeant) for the administrative warrant officer program.
-For the Marine Warrant Officer (Gunner) program, a Marine must have held the rank of Gunnery Sergeant for a minimum of one year prior to applying for the weapons warrant officer program.
+An enlisted Marine may apply for the warrant officer program after serving at least eight years of enlisted service, and reaching the grade of E-5 (Sergeant) for the administrative warrant officer program.
+For the Marine Warrant Officer (Gunner) program, a Marine must have held the rank of Gunnery Sergeant for at least one year.
 Sergeants or Staff NCOs who are selected are given additional leadership and management training during the Warrant Officer Basic Course.